-I had to make a classic LBD and I loved this Embellished Prom Dress from Boohoo.
+I had to make a classic LBD and I loved this one from Boohoo.

-I also thought every fashionista has to have a big day bag and this Luggage Tag Day Bag was my fave!
+I also thought every fashionista has to have a big day bag and this one was my fave.

-Last but not least is this cute Skater Style Tutu, I can see me wearing this in my pastel coloured kitchen!
+Last but not least is this cute skater skirt, I can see me wearing this in my pastel coloured kitchen!